GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/usage.rst

     :header: "Counter Scheduling Query Method", "Brief Description"
     :widths: 45, 55

-    "GPA_GetPassCount", "Gets the number of passes required for the currently enabled set of counters."
+    "GpaGetPassCount", "Gets the number of passes required for the currently enabled set of counters."
-    "GPA_GetNumEnabledCounters", "Gets the number of enabled counters."
+    "GpaGetNumEnabledCounters", "Gets the number of enabled counters."
-    "GPA_GetEnabledIndex", "Gets the counter index for an enabled counter."
+    "GpaGetEnabledIndex", "Gets the counter index for an enabled counter."
-    "GPA_IsCounterEnabled", "Checks whether or not a counter is enabled."
+    "GpaIsCounterEnabled", "Checks whether or not a counter is enabled."

 Creating and Managing Samples
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@